callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 gmake
 ```

-### modifying sample-DotNetCore to use Callas License Servers via environment variables
-as a showcase the sample-C application has been modified to allow the usage of callas license servers.
-But the same is also possible for Java applications:
+### Patch and Rebuild the sample-java Application to use a callas license server

 ```bash
 cd callas_pdfEngineSDK_x64_Linux_16-1-662/sample-java